EJJC/Webcam-Motion-Detection/README.md

 This program was done as part of my python upskilling.

-The program can be ran through the Python IDLE.
+The program can be ran through the Python IDLE with the following libraries installed: cv2, time, pandas, datetime.